New Bible studies and devotionals sent to your email. The first one includes a free gift!

 16 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

-According to these verses in the Bible, we can see that the Bible itself does make the claim that it is the word of God.
+According to these verses, we can see that the Bible itself does make the claim that it is the word of God.

-It also makes the claim that everything written in the scriptures can and should be used for doctrine (teaching), reproof (harsh discipline like spanking a child for doing wrong), correction (different from reproof in that this is more of learning something new, where reproof is being reminded of what you already know), and instruction in righteousness.
+It also claims that everything written in the scriptures can and should be used for doctrine (teaching), reproof (harsh discipline like spanking a child for doing wrong), correction (different from reproof in that this is more about learning something new, whereas reproof is being reminded of what you already know), and instruction in righteousness.

 In other words, the Bible is like the words of a Father raising His child.

-So the Bible claims to be the word of God.
+So, the Bible claims to be the word of God.
 How do we know if it is telling the truth?
 How do we know if it isn’t some grand scheme of man?
-Did man write the Bible?
+Didn’t man write the Bible?

 Let’s read 2 Peter 1:20-21 again.